 Voluntary Environmental Certification Programs

 Green Marineis a North American voluntary environmental certification program based on the principle of continual improvement.
 To become certified, participants must implement practices and technologies that improve their environmental performance.
-Thirteen indicators are used to assess participants’ performance, including greenhouse gas emissions, underwater noise, dry bulk handling, prevention of leaks and spills, and environmental leadership.
+Fourteen indicators are used to assess participants’ performance, including greenhouse gas emissions, underwater noise, dry bulk handling, prevention of leaks and spills, environmental leadership, and community relations.
 Currently, over 145 participants – ship owners, marine terminals, St. Lawrence Seaway corporations, shipyards, and ports, including all 17 Canadian Port Authorities – are certified by Green Marine.
 Participants benchmark their annual environmental performance, have their results verified by an accredited external verifier every two years, and agree to publish their annual results to earn their Green Marine Certification.

 Environmental Ship Index